KVasya/AdjustableWiFi/README.md

 # GNU radio 802.11 black box optimization

 The text below consists of 2 parts.
 'Short description' is a minimal guidance for practical use.
-There's much more information in the 'Details' section.
+There's much more information in the 'Detailed description' section.

 # Short description